-Disclosure Quantity Units Total weight of hazardous waste generated In campus activities were kept at minimum levels because of the COVID19 Pandemic As such, accurate data was not available for the relevant period covered by this report.
-Total weight of hazardous waste transported database and will in reports The Univers come up with a nclude it in its future ity will come up with will include it in its involvement in the impact?
+Disclosure Quantity Units Total weight of hazardous waste generated because of the As such, accurate able for the relevant Total weight of hazardous waste transported database and will in reports The Univers come up with a nclude it in its future ity will come up with will include it in its involvement in the impact?
 The operations of any enterprise will inevitably have an impact on the environment.
 Relevant laws such as the clean air act, the clean water act, and other laws implemented by the DENR will make sure that entities eliminate or at the very least mitigate these effects. employees, investors, and the University has an Environmental Compliance Officer who serves as the contact person with the DENR.
 The ECC of the University is updated.
 Every physical campus of CEU also has CEU is among those who comply with these requirements. its respective Pollution Control Officers.
 The University also has contracts with several accredited waste disposal entities to ensure that waste is properly processed.